Loneliness seems super prevalent in the Indigo community. Why are Indigos so alone? Because of our level of consciousness?

 That night, I took myself out for dinner to a nice place.
-There was a table of 3 ladies sitting in front of me and then a couple sat down at the table next to me and I overheard them tell the waitress they were celebrating a birthday.
+There was a table of 3 ladies sitting in front of me and a couple sat at the table next to me and I overheard people at both tables tell the waitress they were celebrating a birthday.
 She said, "Oh we have lots of birthdays tonight!"
-The ladies in front of me were celebrating one of their birthdays as well.

 You'd think that siting alone on your birthday being surround by others being celebrated for their birthday would be enough to feed my ego for a while.

 The next day my boss asked me to come into work on Labor Day.
 I called my mom to complain (Sarah, how old are you?) ((Shut up!!))
-My mom didn't acknowledge my rant.
+My mom wouldn't acknowledge my complaining.
 She changed the subject.

 My ego did not get the sympathy it wanted and hung up.
 (Sarah...)
 I know!
 The ego is not rational and has taken me over.
 I'm fighting to regain control!
 But then this happened:

 I/my ego was so mad that I left and went for a walk on the beach.
-As soon as I got there a couple asked me to take their photo while canoodling.
+As soon as I got there a couple asked me to take their photo while canoodling with the sun setting in the background.
 Fine.
 I take it.

 I walk a few more steps and another couple asks me to take their photo.
 This time the dude picks up his girl like he's carrying her over the threshold and kisses her.
 Gag.
 Click.